-In addition to audits on the regular 5-year cycle, the following categories of regulated members will be audited under special circumstances:
+In addition to audits on the regular 5-year cycle, the following categories of members will be audited annually, based on the specific circumstance:

 - 1. All new registrants of ACSLPA who obtained their practice permit between renewal cycles.
-These members may require additional support, particularly those who are transitioning from new graduate to professional.
-This initial audit is part of the 5-year cycle; therefore, these members are exempt from audit for four years after their initial CCP submission. - 2.
+These members may require additional support, particularly those who are transitioning from new graduate to professional. - 2.
 Any regulated member who has opted out of submitting a Peer Dialogue Reflection for the practice year.
-In opting out, these members indicate that they have not engaged in collaboration or consultation with a peer, which is a risk to competence.
-During the audit, the member's explanation for not completing this CCP activity, along with their submissions for the other activities will be reviewed.
-If the regulated member is unable to provide a valid reason for not completing the Peer Dialogue Reflection, or if their submissions for the Risks and Supports Profile and Continuing Education Reports do not meet the requirements in the table above, the member will be referred to the practice assessment stage of the CCP.
-Audits in this category are considered part of the 5-year cycle, therefore these members are exempt from audit for four years after being audited in this category. - 3.
-Any regulated member whose random selection for a completion audit reveals an incomplete submission.
-Audits in this category are considered part of the 5-year cycle, therefore these members are exempt from audit for four years after being audited in this category. - 4.
+In opting out, these members indicate that they have not engaged in dialogue with a peer, which is a risk to competence.
+During the audit, the member's explanation for not completing this CCP activity, along with their submissions for the other CCP activities will be reviewed.
+If the regulated member is unable to provide a valid reason for not completing the Peer Dialogue Reflection, or if their submissions for the Risks and Supports Profile and Continuing Education Reports do not meet the requirements in the table above, the member will be referred to the practice assessment stage of the CCP. - 3.
+Any regulated member whose random selection for a completion audit reveals an incomplete submission. - 4.
 Any regulated member who falls below the mandatory currency hours that are required for renewal are part of a special process to support their continued competence.
-These individuals will receive communications from Registration staff that is separate from the CCP.
 Please refer to ACSLPA's Registration Handbook for more detailed information on this audit category.